rishigummakonda/rishigummakonda/README.md

 ## Education and Certifications

-- **Bachelor of Science in Business Information Systems & Marketing**
+- **Bachelor of Science in Business and Economics, double majoring in Business Information Systems & Marketing**,
   - Minor in Data Science, Lehigh University
 - **Certificates:**
   - Business Analytics
-  - Data
   - Advanced Google Ads

 ## Publications and Research